 The Handbook of Student Regulations is not an exhaustive document.
-You are directed to view the Handbook in conjunction with other official University documentation (e.g. your offer letter, your Student Enrolment Form, other Student Enrolment Form, other Student Enrolment Enrolment Form, other <a href="Student Enrolment Enrolmen
+You are directed to view the Handbook in conjunction with other official University documentation (e.g. your offer letter, your Student Enrolment Form, other Student Assessment Guidance.
+Programme Handbooks, and Student Assessment Guidance.